 On June 5, 2023, the Company issued a total of 5,923,921 Short-Term Warrants to purchase common stock to investors in connection with the Agreement described in Note 11.
-Each warrant has a strike price of \$2.5996 per share and has a two-year term from the date of issuance.
-Each warrant had a grant date fair value of \$0.20.
-The warrants meet the criteria for permanent equity classification.
+Each Short-Term Warrant has a strike price of \$2.5996 per share and has a two-year term from the date of issuance.
+Each Short-Term Warrant had a grant date fair value of \$0.20.
+The Short-Term Warrants meet the criteria for permanent equity classification.

 On June 5, 2023, the Company issued a total of 11,847,840 Long-Term Warrants to purchase common stock to investors in connection with the Agreement described in Note 11.
-Each warrant has a strike price of \$2.5996 per share and has a seven-year term from the date of issuance.
-Each warrant had a grant date fair value of \$0.61.
-The warrants meet the criteria for permanent equity classification.
+Each Long-Term Warrant has a strike price of \$2.5996 per share and has a seven-year term from the date of issuance.
+Each Long-Term Warrant had a grant date fair value of \$0.61.
+The Long-Term Warrants meet the criteria for permanent equity classification.

 On June 5, 2023, the Company issued a total of 355,435 Additional Warrants to purchase common stock as consideration for advisory services in connection with the Agreement described in Note 11.
-Each warrant has a strike price of \$2.9541 per share and has a five-year term from the date of issuance.
-Each warrant had a grant date fair value of \$0.45.
-The warrants meet the criteria for permanent equity classification.
+Each Additional Warrant has a strike price of \$2.9541 per share and has a five-year term from the date of issuance.
+Each Additional Warrant had a grant date fair value of \$0.45.
+The Additional Warrants meet the criteria for permanent equity classification.

-As of June 30, 2023, 18,127,196 Warrants were issued and outstanding.
+As of September 30, 2023, 18,127,196 Warrants were issued and outstanding.